ufukty/gohandlers/docs/reference/commands/bindings.md

   -out string
         the output file that will be created in -dir (default "bindings.gh.go") -recv string
-        only use request types that is prefixed with handlers defined on this type -v    prints additional information
+        ignore handlers defined on other receivers
+  -v    prints additional information
 ```